grafana/loki/docs/clients/promtail/pipelines.md

           level:
           component:

-  # This stage will only run if the scraped target has a label of "app"
+  # This stage will only run if the scraped target has a label "app"
-  # and a value of "some-app".
+  # with a value of "some-app" and the log line doesn't contains the word "info"
   - match:
-      selector: '{app="some-app"}'
+      selector: '{app="some-app"} != "info"'
       stages:
       # The regex stage tries to extract a Go panic by looking for panic:
       # in the log message.